rticommunity/connextdds-py/docs/source/types.rst

 Types can also be defined dynamically in the application, using :class:`DynamicType` and its derived classes.

-The following example creates a type an instantiate a data sample:
+The following example creates a type and instantiates a data sample:

 .. code-block:: python